 Submission of a manuscript is understood to signify that the authors have complied with all policies in this document.
 Individuals who violate these policies are subject to editorial action including, but not limited to disclosure of violations to relevant entities (employers, funding agencies, etc) and/or the wider public via publication of an erratum, editorial, editorial expression of concern, or retraction.

 Any text, figure, table, or data from other sources must be clearly attributed.
 If copyright permission is required for any component of the submission, appropriate documentation must be on file before publication.
-To monitor compliance with the journal’s requirements regarding attribution, all accepted manuscripts (with the exception of Letters concerning AJKD content and their Replies) are screened by plagiarism detection software.
+To monitor compliance with the journal’s requirements regarding attribution, accepted manuscripts are screened by plagiarism detection software.
 Consistent with the position of the US Office of Research Integrity, AJKD does not consider “limited use of identical or nearly-identical phrases which describe a commonly used methodology or previous research” to meet the definition of plagiarism.

 In accordance with International Committee of Medical Journal Editors (ICMJE) recommendations, each author must meet all 4 of the following conditions; moreover, each person fulfilling these conditions must be listed as an author.

 (1) the individual made a substantial contribution to conception and design of the study, to data acquisition, or to data analysis and interpretation; and

 (2) the individual drafted the article and/or revised it for important intellectual content; and